Communication Process

 - Pair verbal instructions with clear nonverbal alignment and calm pacing.

-- Use trained medical interpreters when language discordance is present for critical information.
+- Use trained medical interpreters when language discordance is present for critical information and avoid family-as-translator substitution for high-stakes discussions.

 Miscommunication Safety Risk